damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ![StartSSL + GitLab - valid certificate](/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-certificate-valid.png)

 Now your domain will be accessed under secure HTTPS protocol and will display on the browser the green lock we were looking forward to see!
+You can perform a test to check your certificate with [Site 24x7][site-24-7], if you want.

 Do you want to see a working example of a GitLab Pages Project secure with StartSSL Class 1?
 Visit <https://gitlab.virtuacreative.com.br>, an alias for <https://virtuacreative.gitlab.io>.